Ireland women's cricket team in Zimbabwe in 2023–24

 The Ireland women's cricket team toured Zimbabwe in January and February 2024 to play the Zimbabwe women's cricket team.
 The tour consisted of three One Day International (ODI) and five Twenty20 International (T20I) matches.
 The T20I matches formed part of both teams' preparations for the 2024 ICC Women's T20 World Cup Qualifier.

 Ireland comfortably won the rain-affected first ODI by 10 wickets.
 The second match ended in a rain-affected tie.
-Ireland won the third game by 81 runs, and therefore won the ODI series 2–0.
+A victory by 81 runs in the third game handed the ODI series 2–0 to Ireland.

 The tourists won the first T20I by 57 runs.
 During the match, Amy Hunter became the first Irish woman, and the third Irish cricketer (men or women), to score a century in both T20Is and ODIs.
 Ireland also won the next two matches of the series to take an unassailable lead in the T20I series.
 Ireland won the rain-curtailed fourth match by 9 wickets.
-The tourists went on to win the fifth game by 14 runs, and therefore swept the T20I series 5-0.
+The tourists went on to win the fifth game by 14 runs, and therefore swept the T20I series 5–0.